nievesalvin/github-tutorial/README.md

     add image
 ```
+9._`git pull`_: is used to pull commands down
+from a repository when you have accepted someone
+elses pull request.
 ##### Command Line Commands
 * _ls_: is short for list, and list all of the files in a directory
 ![](ls-img.png)